 The second trial, ten days later, accused only seven of the original ten men and focused on the killing of just one Aboriginal child.
 Eventually the jury found them guilty of the murder of the child.

 On 18 December 1838 the seven stockmen were hanged.
-For the first time in Australian history white men were punished for murder of Aboriginal people .
+For only the second time in Australian history white men were punished for murder of Aboriginal people .

 But the NSW governor's commitment to justice for Aboriginal people waned.
 The involvement of the other three men in the Myall Creek Massacre was never investigated.